 The DFI is open to American/Canadian Jews between the ages of 22-29.
 (To be eligible, one must be 22, but not yet 30 prior to August 1st of the fellowship year.)
 Successful candidates exhibit the maturity and life experience to be able to make the best use of the Fellowship to refine, rather than construct, their individual identity.
 Please note that the DFI will not make exceptions to this or other eligibility requirements.

 Non-American/Non-Canadian citizens may be eligible for the DFI -- with prior approval of the DFI Director.
-Candidates must be/have been residents of the US, having graduated from an American high school, and must intend to reside permanently in the US.
+Candidates must be/have been residents of the US, having graduated from an American high school and/or an American college/university, and must intend to reside permanently in the US.
 Non-American/Non-Canadian citizens interested in receiving approval for application should contact firstname.lastname@example.org.

 As the purpose of the Dorot Fellowship relates to the American Jewish landscape, candidates who do not intend to reside in North America are not eligible.